Subito-it/PodBuilder/README.md

 ### **Build failed with longish output to the stdout, what should I do next?**

 Relaunch the build command passing `-d`, this won't delete the temporary _/tmp/pod_builder_ folder on failure.
 Open _/tmp/pod_builder/Pods/Pods.xcproject_, make the Pods-DummyTarget target visible by clicking on _Show_ under _Product->Scheme->Manage shemes..._ and build from within Xcode.
 This will help you understand what went wrong.
+Remeber to verify that you're building the _Release_ build configuration.

 ### **Do I need to commit compiled frameworks?**

-If the size of compiled frameworks in your repo is a concern you can choose add the _Rome_ and _dSYM_ folder to .gitignore and re-run `pod_builder build_all` locally on every machine.
+No. If the size of compiled frameworks in your repo is a concern you can choose add the _Rome_ and _dSYM_ folder to .gitignore and re-run `pod_builder build_all` locally on every machine.

 # Contributing